 SEO website design for The Wychwood Inn - a hotel, bar and restaurant based in the Cotswolds.
 I wrote the content, planned the structure, and then designed and programmed the hotel website using SCSS, HTML5 and PHP.
 The intention was to keep the site fast-loading to improve its organic search engine optimisation.

 Design of the hotel website

 As requested, I used the corporate colours of brown and lime-green throughout the site.
-The lime green buttons draw the eye, leading the user to the next part of the site.
-The Wychwood Inn have fantastic professional photographs so I used some in the top navigation as four large buttons.
+The lime green call-to-action buttons draw the eye, leading the user to journey to the next part of the site.

 Structure of the website

 The website splits into four main areas - STAY, EAT, DRINK and BOOK.
 The structure makes it easy for visitors to find information.
 They are micro websites in themselves.

 Internal links and call-to-action buttons help the visitor to navigate.

 The website build was ultimately led by the selected keywords I had researched.
 I wrote the pages around popular long-tail key phrases to help the website rank well and appear in front of its target audience.